APS-Networks/web-serial-mux/README.md

 * A C++23 compatible compiler.
 * CMake 3.16 or higher

+Additionally, the user running the application will require access to serial ports, either by being a super-user, or being a member of the `dialout` group.

 Boost and other C++ dependencies are downloaded as a part of the build.